Tubing formula keeps lashes defined all day without smudging—works best when lids are oil-free for longer, cleaner wear.

 - Smooth, separated extension effect

-- Wears clean with minimal smudging
+- Wears neatly with minimal smudging

-- Layers well for a more defined lash line
+- Layers well for extra definition

 L’Oréal Paris Double Extend Beauty Tubes Mascara

-- Very strong smudge resistance for the cost
+- Strong smudge resistance for the price

 - Creates a clean, defined lash look